biocatiit/website/content/pages/users_howto_microprobe_design.rst

 **Please do not adjust the optical configuration.**

-Adjusting the optical configuration could result in losing the alignment and several hours of your beamtime.
+Adjusting the optical configuration could result in losing the alignment and several hours of your beam time.
 If you cannot find the beam or you suspect the system is not properly aligned and focused, please call your scientific contact.

 Sample holder system